ml-w/pytorch_medical_imaging/README.md

 ### MRI image normalization tools

-This package uses the logger from MNTS.
-To
+This package uses the logger from MNTS, which is the normalization tool I wrote for convinience and reproducibility.

 To install: